 Harvest Tips: When to pick

-Pumpkins and squash are warm-season crops that are sensitive to temperatures below 45° F, and should be harvested before frost.
-The fruit can withstand brief exposure to cooler temperatures, even down to 35° F, as long as they are exposed to warmer temperatures (around room temperature) soon afterwards, which will help reverse some of the chilling injury.
+Pumpkins and squash are warm-season crops that are sensitive to temperatures below 45 degrees Fahrenheit, and they should be harvested before frost.
+The fruit can withstand brief exposure to cooler temperatures, even down to 35 degrees Fahrenheit, as long as they are exposed to warmer temperatures (around room temperature) soon afterwards, which will help reverse some of the chilling injury.

 What about color changes?

 For ornamental pumpkins, the change in rind color from green to orange can be a useful indicator of ripeness.
-Acorn (Figure 3) and kabocha (Figure 4) squash can be harvested when their ground spot (the part of the fruit laying on the ground) turns a dark orange color, although some research indicates they can be harvested even sooner without loss of quality, and may be more resistant to storage diseases.
-For certain winter squash, the color change is too early to be a good indicator of maturity.
+Acorn (Figure 2) and kabocha (Figure 3) squash can be harvested when their ground spot (the part of the fruit laying on the ground) turns a dark-orange color, although some research indicates they can be harvested even sooner without loss of quality and may be more resistant to storage diseases.
+For certain, in winter squash, the color change is too early to be a good indicator of maturity.

-Butternut squash (Figure 1), for example, turn their characteristic mature tan color some two to three weeks before they should be harvested for best quality.
+Butternut squash (Figure 4), for example, turn their characteristic mature tan color some two-to-three weeks before they should be harvested for best quality.
 If harvested too early, the developing seed inside butternut squash will utilize nutrients stored in the flesh to mature, decreasing its eating quality.
+Another clue that the fruit is ready to mature is that the rind will become less glossy.

 - Use a knife or hand pruners to cut the stem from the vine, so that it stays with the fruit; this helps avoid stem-end rot.
 Use care in handling fruit, as any bruising or other physical damage will shorten shelf life.